 Types of Historical Cost Method

-- Acquisition cost: It means that cost which is incurred on acquiring the human resource in the organization.
-The cost incurred at the time of recruitment, selection and placement etc.
+- Acquisition cost: It means the cost which is incurred on acquiring the human resource in the organization.
+The cost incurred at the time of recruitment, selection, and placement, etc.

 Advantage of historical cost method

 - This method is very easy to calculate the value of a human resource.

 - Employers and employees can easily understand this method.

 - This method follows the traditional accounting concept of matching costs with revenue.

 - Return on the company’s investment in human resources can easily be calculated by this method.

 - Under this method it is very different to estimate the service period of an employee.

 - In this method rate of amortization is very difficult to determine.